ThinkMarkets vs Spreadex Comparison

 Spreadex is best known for pioneering sports betting, but it also caters to financial trading through its FCA-regulated entity in the U.K. Spreadex offers its proprietary Spreadex Trading platform as well as a growing selection of markets; that said, fans of third-party platforms like MetaTrader and cTrader will be disappointed to find that Spreadex does not support any third-party platforms.
 Spreadex can't compete with the best forex brokers in certain key categories, such as education and research, and its lack of additional Tier-1 regulatory licenses weighs down its overall Trust Score rating.

 What Tier-1 jurisdictions is each broker regulated in?

-Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-ThinkMarkets is Australia (ASIC Authorised), Japan (SFC Authorised), New Zealand (FMA Authorised) and United Kingdom (U.K.) (FCA Authorised), while Spreadex is United Kingdom (U.K.) (FCA Authorised)..
+Tier-1 is reserved for the strictest, most stringent regulatory jurisdictions in the world.
+Tier-1 regulators impose additional capital requirements and require a tougher initial screening process.
+ThinkMarkets holds regulatory licenses in the following Tier-1 jurisdictions: Australia (ASIC Authorised), Japan (SFC Authorised), New Zealand (FMA Authorised) and United Kingdom (U.K.) (FCA Authorised).
+Spreadex, on the other hand, is licensed in these Tier-1 regulatory jurisdictions: United Kingdom (U.K.) (FCA Authorised).
 Neither have Canada (CIRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Singapore (MAS Authorised), Switzerland (FINMA Authorised) and USA (CFTC Authorized)